|View printer-friendly version|

 Percentages reflected above may not reconcile due to rounding.

 (1) Percentages represent percent of total revenues.

 Reconciliation of Selected GAAP Financial Measures to Non-GAAP Adjusted Financial Measures

-These non-GAAP adjusted financial measures reflect an additional way of viewing aspects of the Company’s operations that, when viewed with the GAAP results and the reconciliations to corresponding GAAP financial measures, provide a more complete understanding of the Company’s results of operations and the factors and trends affecting the Company’s business.
+These non-GAAP adjusted financial measures reflect an additional way of viewing aspects of the Company’s operations that, when viewed with the reconciliation to the corresponding GAAP financial measures, provide a more complete understanding of the Company’s results of operations and the factors and trends affecting the Company’s business.
 However, these non-GAAP adjusted financial measures should be considered as a supplement to, and not as a substitute for, or superior to, the corresponding measures calculated in accordance with GAAP.

 For the second quarter and six months ended

 Per share amounts and percentages reflected above may not reconcile due to rounding.